Purnesh-codes/Purnesh-codes/README.md

 Currently **learning and exploring** mobile development for both Android and iOS platforms, while diving into the fascinating realm of **Artificial Intelligence**.

+As a **fresher**, I'm passionate about discovering new technologies and eager to build my skills in creating intuitive, user-friendly applications that can shape our digital future.

 <br clear="right"/>